CryptoOnion/doc/concepts/modules.md

 Next adjust peer types `Monitoring` in order to make `shutdown` variable accessible for the `Monitor` peer.
 In this scenario the `Monitor` will act on command input and therefore include add it as a super peer.
-Because the peer definition of `Actor` is defined in `ControlCommand`, a dependency on it is added.
+Because the peer definition of `Actor` is defined in `ControlCommand`, a dependency on it is added using `self: MODULE [with ...]`.
+Module is the required module.
+Multiple dependencies can be defined by combining them using `with`.

 ```scala
 @multitier trait Monitoring {